 The Daily Mail reports that Member of Parliament Malcolm Wicks said that Bentley's second visit "can do nothing but harm" when requesting to have the Canadian-born minister barred from entering the country.

 At issue are Bentley's documented ways of carrying out his purported healings.
-A search of YouTube shows a 2008 video in which the controversial evangelist claims he was told by the Holy Spirit to kick a cancer-stricken woman in the face for her healing, and one from Dec.
+A quick search of YouTube shows a 2008 video in which the controversial evangelist claims he was he was told by the Holy Spirit to kick a cancer-stricken woman in the face for her healing, and one from Dec.
 2011 in which he claims he was instructed to punch an injured and cancer-stricken man in his sternum "as hard as you can" to bring about his healing.
-He also has revealed that he felt the voice of "the Lord" telling him to pull a tumor from a woman's face during another meeting.
+He also has revealed that he felt the voice of "the Lord" telling him to pull a tumor from a woman's face at another meeting.

 "UK friends and partners.
 Please do not believe everything you read in the Media.
 It is a true misleading report.
 Hope to see you soon," Bentley wrote at one point.